 - Massages of the major muscle groups

 - Passive range of motion exercises of the limbs

 - Moving a treat up and down above and below a dog’s head helps them bend their neck.

 John Green has profound experience in the veterinary field with years of experience.
 Now he handles content at Pet Health Hospital.
-In fact, John pays close attention to sharing vital information about pets to most pet parents across the United States.
-Certainly, John loves and cherishes animals and owns two dogs, Marty and Lou.
+John pays close attention to sharing vital information about pets with most pet parents across the United States.
+Indeed, John loves and cherishes animals and owns two dogs, Marty and Lou.